arockiyastephenl/Care-commerce-docs/docs/ONDC/logisticapi.md

 The seller app has called logistic API.
 This method is also called p2p API call.

 ## Peer-to-Peer API Call:
-Peer-to-peer (P2P) API calling refers to a method of communication where two or more devices or applications directly connect and exchange information without the need for a central server or intermediary.
-In P2P API calling, each device acts as both a client and a server, allowing for direct communication between devices.
-This can result in faster and more efficient communication, as well as reduced dependence on centralized servers.
+Peer-to-Peer (P2P) API calls refer to a method of communication in which two or more devices or applications connect directly and exchange information without the need for a central server or intermediary.
+In the P2P API call, each device acts as both a client and a server, enabling direct communication between devices.
+This can lead to faster and more efficient communication and less dependency on central servers.

 ## List of API call:
 - Search - On_search